-R3 from makershed.com or your local RadioShack (\$149).
+R3 from makershed.com or RadioShack (\$100-150).
 Also get a standard USB A-B cable and a 9V battery.
 Or, for just the parts we'll use here, get the Wish List at sparkfun.com/wish_lists/46366 (\$63).
 SparkFun's Inventor's Kit or Adafruit's Experimentation Kit also have most parts we need, and more.

-- Download and install the Arduino IDE for Mac, Linux or Windows from arduino.cc.
-Windows users also need to install a driver .INF file, see the website. - 3.
+- Download the Arduino IDE for Mac OS X, Linux or Windows from arduino.cc.
+Install it by following their Getting Started guide.
+You also need Java (a JRE). - 3.
 Connect your board via USB.
 Launch the Arduino app.
 From the Tools:Board menu, select Arduino Uno.
 From the Tools: Serial Port menu, select the new serial port (/dev/tty.usbmodem... on Macs).
 Open the sketch (program) File:Examples:01.Basics:Blink.
 Click the toolbar button to upload it to your board.

 After some flickering, its tiny yellow LED should blink regularly (1 second on, 1 second off).
 You've programmed your first microcontroller!
-Change the durations in delay() and upload to see the effect.
+Change the durations in delay() and upload again to see the effect.